vkuncha1/Student-Course-Registration-/README.md

 Following are the commands and the instructions to run ANT on project.
 #### Note: build.xml is present in studentCoursesBackup/src folder.
-#### Note: courseInfo.txt, coursePrefs.txt, errorLog.txt, regConflicts.txt, and regResults.txt to be placed in same directory as src
+#### Note: courseInfo.txt, coursePrefs.txt, errorLog.txt, regConflicts.txt, and regResults.txt to be placed in same directory level as src

 Assumptions : Input files are well formatted, and no dupulicates